mikkokko/csgo_gc/README.md

 - Networking using Steam's P2P interface

 ## Planned features
-- Rest of the core features (trade ups, souvenirs, StatTrak swaps...)
+- Rest of the core features (trade ups, souvenirs...)
 - Graphical inventory editor
 - A tool to copy your CS2 inventory over